#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 32:45 Yes.

-32:46 So I was working in some code last year and I came across something that just, I, was, I cringed and then I laughed out loud because this was written.
+32:46 I was working in some code last year and I came across something that just, I was, I cringed and then I laughed out loud because this was written.

-32:55 So this code was written by who I best guests university data scientists.
+32:55 So this code was written by who I best guess university data scientists.

-33:01 So, you know, a, to their favor, this is not a software engineer.
+33:01 So, you know, to their favor, this is not a software engineer.

-33:05 What they had written and they could tell it had been a refactor a few times, but I am not kidding.
+33:05 What they had written and they could tell it had been refactored a few times, but I am not kidding.

 33:10 They had said, all right, so I have this thing that it's iterable.